Summer Is Almost Over

 Creating a nighttime routine for the family will help transition into a peaceful sleep, leading to a more productive and less frantic morning.
 It might be helpful to put a brief description of the bedtime list on the refrigerator, or somewhere everyone can access and check it.
 Routines are especially helpful if your family is busy with lots of after-school and evening activities.
 A routine provides a grounding, calming, and centering activity for the entire family.

 An evening routine begins hours before actual bedtime:

 - Shut off the television.

-- Check for any unfinished homework, notes that need to be written, papers that need to be signed.
-Then place everything together in the appropriate backpacks, bags and purses.
+- Check for any unfinished homework, notes that need to be written, and papers that need to be signed.
+Then place everything together in the appropriate backpacks, bags, and purses.

 - Check the calendar for the next day's events.
 Make sure you have what you need (and your kids have what they need) for the day.

 - Let your children pick out and set out their clothes for tomorrow.
 Pick yourself out some clothes while you're at it.
 Make sure uniforms and gym clothes are clean and ready to go.

 - Find keys, money that needs to be handed out, and put them with the appropriate bags.

 - While you are gathering items and checking calendars and lists, make sure the TV is off.
 Turn on some relaxing music or just let there be quiet.
 Give all of your brains some time to begin shutting down.